sellerstx1982/ai-case-study/README.md

 ### Advantages

-* Expertise of Founders
+* Expertise of founders.
-* Partnerships with Vehicle Manufacturers
+* Partnerships with vehicle manufacturers.
-  Paccar (Peterbilt and Kenworth) and Toyota
 * Access to city streets and highways in Texas.

+### Products

+* Aurora Driver: Self-driving hardware and software.
+   Installed and tested on Class 8 trucks and Toyota minivans in Texas since 2020 and 2022.
+* Aurora Connect: Ride

+  Tested on Class 8 trucks in Texas since 2020 and used to operate Toyota Sienna

 * What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)